intcyoacreator/intcyoacreator.github.io/README.md

       styling, which will simply overwrite the parts you change, and "deep" private styling, which will completely copy the global styling, and can't easily be changed once done.
+        * Deep copy is basically useful in cases where you plan to full-proof the styling against global changes
 - [ ] Optional (opt in) button in settings to credit the ICC2
 - [ ] CSS Styling
     - [ ] Allow embedding custom CSS (maybe even SCSS? probably not) into the